ironcore-dev/ironcore-in-a-box/README.md

 ### MacOS Requirements

+Due to the dependencies of the complex virtualization software stack, the following combination of software versions on MacOS is recommended to use:

+* MacOS 26.1
+* Kind 0.30.0
+* Docker Desktop v4.52.0

 When using docker, you cannot directly connect to container IPs attached to the docker network bridge. [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) is a lightweight service daemon based on Wireguard which automatically maintains the appropriate routing tables on your macOS.
 This tool is able to make it possible to use the VIP to access provisioned VM directly from Mac's shell, without entering the docker virtual machine.

 You can install and make it running each time when Mac is booted by using following commands.
 If you would like to start/stop this tool manually each time, simply run `sudo docker-mac-net-connect` after installation.